-The glute bridge is a great exercise for strengthening the glute muscles.
+The glute bridge is an excellent exercise for strengthening the glute muscles.
 However, you need to be lying on your back to do it.
-Instead, you can do the kneeling squat to get all the same benefits as the glute bridge without needing to be on your back.
+Instead, you can do the kneeling squat to get all the same benefits as the glute bridge without being on your back.

 - Roll up a yoga mat and kneel on it with both knees, keeping your knees about hip-width apart.

-- From a tall kneeling position, sit back and down until your buttocks are in contact with your heels.
+- From a tall kneeling position, sit back and down until your buttocks contact your heels.

-- Now, brace your core and squeeze your buttock muscles to extend your hips back to the tall kneeling position.
+- Next, brace your core and squeeze your buttock muscles to extend your hips to return to a tall kneeling position.

-- Hold this contraction or 3 seconds, and then slowly come back down to the starting position.
+- Hold this contraction for 3 seconds, and slowly return to the starting position.

 - Perform 8-10 repetitions.